-Unfortunately, people often create issues when using beneficiary designations.
-To avoid the most common issues, reviewed below, beneficiary designations need to be periodically reviewed, updated as needed and coordinated with rest of your estate plan.
+Unfortunately, people often mistakes when creating beneficiary designations.
+To avoid these issues, these designations should be reviewed periodically and coordinated with the remainder of your overall estate plan.

 Your designations should be reviewed periodically (every 12-18 months) and following any major life events.
 Generally, events such as retirement, serious illness, marriage, birth of a child or grandchild, starting your own business, divorce and a death in family are all reasons to review your designations.